MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Telemetry.md

 ## Long description

 PowerShell sends basic telemetry data to Microsoft using Application Insights.
-This data allows us to better understand the environments where PowerShell is used and enables us to prioritize new features and fixes.
-The telemetry includes anonymized information about the host running PowerShell, and information about how PowerShell is used.
+This data allows us to better understand the environments using PowerShell and enables us to prioritize new features and fixes.
+PowerShell anonymizes the telemetry information before sending.

 PowerShell sends the following information at startup: